Contact

 (Fig. 10)

 A group of people waits their turn to collect water in vessels in front of a public fountain, Brangulí, Font de Canaletes, 1910.
-Barcelona
+Barcelona.

 mesura, resources: Silent Witnesses of Social Life (Fig. 11)